thestriver/nobel_prize_agent/README.md

 Naptha Modules are the building blocks of multi-agent applications, which enable them to run across multiple nodes.
 There are currently five types of Modules:

 - **Agent Modules:** Things like Chat Agents, Task-solving Agents, ReAct Agents, etc.
+- **Tool Modules:** Things like Web Search, Python Code Execution, etc.
 - **Agent Orchestrator Modules:** Things like Organizations of Coding Agents, Social Simulations, etc.
 - **Environment Modules:** Things like Group Chats (like WhatsApp for Agents), Information Board (Reddit for Agents), Auctions (eBay for Agents), etc.
+- **Knowledge Base Modules:** Things like Wikipedia, GitHub, etc.
-- **Tool Modules:** Things like Web Search, Python Code Execution, etc.
+- **Memory Modules:** Things like Chat History, Task History, etc.
 - **Persona Modules:** Things like Social Personas generated from exported Twitter data, or synthetically-generated Market Personas

 Modules are stored on GitHub, HuggingFace, IPFS, or DockerHub with the URL registered on the Naptha Hub.
 If you're familiar with Kubeflow Pipelines, Modules are a bit like Components.
 Modules are based on Poetry Python packages, with some additions like schemas, configs, and an entrypoint.
 A typical Module has the following structure: